Click here for COVID-19 (coronavirus) advice for people living with psoriasis and psoriatic arthritis.

 The Psoriasis Association does not award funding to every grant application that we receive.
 Instead, we use a peer review system to identify the best research projects that meet our objectives.

 Scientists looking for research funding from the Psoriasis Association are required to fill out a detailed application form.
-The applications are then assessed by our Medical and Research Committee (chaired by Mr Steve Churton and made up of Prof Jonathan Barker, Dr Antony Bewley, Prof Chris Griffiths, Prof Eugene Healy, Dr Elise Kleyn, Dr Julia Schofield, and Prof Nick Reynolds), our external peer reviewers, and our Experts by Experience Committee (EXEC).
+The applications are then assessed by our Medical and Research Committee (chaired by Susan Morgan and made up of Prof Jonathan Barker, Dr Antony Bewley, Prof Chris Griffiths, Prof Eugene Healy, Dr Elise Kleyn, Dr Julia Schofield, and Prof Nick Reynolds), our external peer reviewers, and our Experts by Experience Committee (EXEC).